wylswz/twitter_pride_vanity/algorithms/README.md

 - image_url: Or you can give url of the image.
 If url and file are given at the same time, file will be used
 - limit: Limit on number of bounding boxes.
 - model: The model used for face detection.
-Available models are
+Available models are:
     ```
     'SSD_MOBILENET_V2'
     'FASTER_RCNN_RESNET_101' # default